 One of the most important aspects of ocean rowing is meal planning.
-A male ocean rower will burn up to 6,500 calories after 10 hours rowing per day.
-An average of 80kg of food will be packed onto the boat per person, with an additional 20% contingency.
-As water contains 0 calories and represents considerable weight, the team will be eating food that contains as little water as possible, such as dried beans & lentils.
+An ocean rower can burn up to 6,500 calories after 12 hours of rowing, per day.
+An average of 60kg of dehydrated dry food will be packed onto the boat per person, with an additional 10% wet food as a contingency.
+We will hydrate our dry food using fresh water converted from one of two Desalinators on the boat.
 As well as being packed full of nutrition, these meals need to be easy to digest, after all, these may be the only thing we look forward to in our day after so many weeks on the big blue.

-Fortunately the races are timed to begin shortly after the Atlantic Hurricane Season finishes, but this doesn't mean we get of lightly; Tropical storms will be racing across the Atlantic, creating changes in air pressure and drastically changing the ocean currents, this combined generates up to 40 foot waves, with gale force winds, and nothing more than a sea anchor to prevent the team from rolling down the boundless whitecaps.
-Atlantic storms can last anywhere from an hour to days, seriously affecting the progress made, with the potential to run of course by over 100 miles.
+Fortunately, the races are timed to begin shortly after the Atlantic Hurricane Season finishes, but this doesn't mean we get off lightly; Tropical storms will be racing across the Atlantic, creating changes in air pressure and drastically changing the ocean currents, this generates up to 40 foot waves, with gale force winds, and nothing more than a para-anchor to prevent the team from rolling down the boundless whitecaps.
+Atlantic storms can last anywhere from an hour to days, seriously effecting the progress made, with the potential to run of course by over 100 miles.
 As well as storms to contend with there is also the sun; with a beautifully clear day and lack of cloud cover, comes blistering hot rays and the beginnings of salt sores, dehydration and what may seem unbearable heat!

 With over 12 months to prepare, the team have allowed plenty of time to develop and train physically.
 All are members of rowing clubs and maintain intense training regimes resulting in heavy leg & back workouts at least 3 times a week; we are confident in our physical ability which will allow us to row 3000+ miles, but our concern is not the physical, it is the mental.
 We have all trained and have called upon our determination in many challenging events, but we need to train our minds to deal with the potential loneliness and pain that is continuous exercise for weeks on end.
 Most importantly, we need to develop our relationships with each team member and train each other to have the minds of ocean rowing athletes.
 The Nuts team will be publishing a training plan and recording their training workouts for all to see.

-At 8 meters in length with 2 compartments for sleeping and storage; the ocean rowing boat is a hostile environment for 4 grown men.
+At 9 meters in length with 2 compartments for sleeping and storage; the ocean rowing boat is a hostile environment for 4 ordinary men.
 The bedroom is of 2m x 1m and can uncomfortably fit 2 rowers during their 2 hour sleep cycle.
-The deck, home of 3 rowing stations, harbours the remaining 2 team members during their row cycle, measuring 3 x 1.5 meters in width.
+The deck, home to 2 rowing stations, harbours the remaining 2 team members during their row cycle.
 With limited space, we need to ensure we use the space as effectively as possible.
-The boat will be bursting with as much equipment as necessary, taking the average 350kg boat to over 800kgs; which means we will need to learn how to handle the boat in all situations.
+The boat will be bursting with as much equipment as necessary, taking the average 350kg boat to over 1000kgs; which means we will need to learn how to handle the boat in all situations.